-Battery charge will take approximately four
+Battery charge A full battery charge will take approximately four hours.

-hours.

 Calibration The process that an instrument will undergo to enable it to measure and display the various parameters in accordance with the manufacturer's specification.

 Chemical cell Type of gas detector which can be fitted internally to the analyser at the time of manufacture.